vectordotdev/vector/rfcs/2022-11-04-automatic-component-validation.md

     /// All events failed to be processed successfully.
     Failure,

-    /// Some events failed to be processed successfully.
+    /// Some events, but not all, were processed successfully.
-    PartialFailure,
+    PartialSuccess,
 }

 /// An event used in a test case. pub enum TestEvent {
     /// The event is used, as-is, without modification.
-    Passthrough(Event),
+    Passthrough(EventData),

     /// The event is potentially modified by the external resource.
-    Modified(Event),
+    Modified { modified: bool, event: EventData },
+}

+pub enum EventData {
+    /// A log event.
+    Log(String),
 }

 /// A validation test case.